NaifatSelina/My-First-Project/README.md

 3. Select **Source** and **change the branch to master**- ***save***.
 4. Page refreshes and **site is deployed**.

+The live link to the GitHub Repository can be found [here](https://github.com/NaifatSelina/First-Project.).

 [Back to Contents](<#contents>)
 <!--credits-->
 ## Credits